-- (a) Inferential integration: Beliefs are inferentially integrated, or as it is sometimes put inferentially promiscuous: beliefs (e.g., that 'p') combine with other beliefs (e.g., that 'if p then q') to inferentially yield in theoretical reasoning further beliefs (e.g., that 'q').
+- (a) Inferential integration: Beliefs are inferentially integrated, or as it is sometimes put - inferentially promiscuous: beliefs (e.g., that 'p') combine with other beliefs (e.g., that 'if p then q') to inferentially yield - in theoretical reasoning - further beliefs (e.g., that 'q').
 And beliefs combine with other attitudes in practical reasoning to yield decisions and actions.
 Subdoxastic states, in contrast, while they do interact in some limited ways, fail to exhibit this inferential integration.
 Subdoxastic informational states about grammatical rules, for example, do combine with other such states in the process of language comprehension and production.
-But they are not inferentially integrated with informational states with regular beliefs. - (b) Accessibility to consciousness: Beliefs normally are accessible to consciousness.
+But they are not inferentially integrated with informational states pertaining to areas other than grammar, and in particular they are not integrated - (b) Accessibility to consciousness: Beliefs normally are accessible to consciousness.
 When we believe that p, we can usually access the content p and use it, for example, in asserting 'p' and asserting 'I believe that p'.
-We are not conscious, in contrast, of the content of deep grammatical rules, and we therefore cannot use these contents in making assertions or self-ascriptions in the way we can with beliefs. - (c) Conceptualization: Beliefs necessarily have conceptual content.
+We are not conscious, in contrast, of the content of deep grammatical rules, and we therefore cannot use these contents in making assertions or self-ascriptions in the way we can with - (c) Conceptualization: Beliefs necessarily have conceptual content.
 Subdoxastic states, however, often have informational content that falls short of being properly conceptual.
-The information-processing system dealing with deep grammatical structure, for example, might track such things as Wb-movements (syntactic operations involved in forming questions) or the like, and the grammarian does have a concept of 'Wh-movements'.
+The information-processing system dealing with deep grammatical structure, for example, might track such things as Wh-movements (syntactic operations involved in forming questions) or the like, and the grammarian does have a concept of 'Wh-movements'.
 But of course that does not mean that the informational content of the states tracking Wh-movement in normal speakers needs to be conceptual content.